BradleyA/markit/README.md

     ./check-markit -f ./testfiles/sample.sh

-On GitHub open the first issue on your markit repository, but first go to settings page and check the box next to issues.
+On GitHub go to your Forked markit repository settings page and check the box next to Issues.
+Then open the first issue on your markit repository, #1.

 Make a change to testfiles/sample.sh